 Esther Lin was born in Rio de Janeiro, Brazil, and lived in the United States as an undocumented immigrant for 21 years.
-She is a 2017–19 Wallace Stegner Fellow at Stanford University, and a recipient of the inaugural Undocupoets Fellowship.
-She was also a 2015 Poets House Emerging Poet and Queens Council on the Arts Fellow.
-Her poems have appeared in The Adroit Journal, Copper Nickel, Cortland Review, Crazyhorse, Drunken Boat, Guernica, Vinyl, and elsewhere.
+Her poems have appeared in Copper Nickel, the Cortland Review, Crazyhorse, Drunken Boat, the Missouri Review Online, and Vinyl.
+She is a 2017-19 Wallace Stegner Fellow at Stanford University, and is the recipient of the Crab Orchard Review’s 2018 Richard Peterson Poetry Prize, the inaugural Undocupoets fellowship, and a Poets House Emerging Poets fellowship.

-Annie Li is a junior at Montgomery High School in central New Jersey.
-This past year, she received a Gold Medal in Digital Art from the National Scholastic Art & Writing Awards.
+Annie Li is a senior at Montgomery High School in central New Jersey.
+In 2016, she received a Gold Medal in Digital Art from the National Scholastic Art & Writing Awards.
 She serves as an editor of her school’s literary magazine, The Mind’s Amaranth.
-In her free time, she likes to write poems and watch Gilmore Girls.
+Her art appears in Aerie International and is forthcoming from the Claremont Review.

 Macrina Wang is a rising senior at St. Paul's School in Concord, NH, and is currently the Literary Editor of the Horae Scholasticae.
 Her work has been recognized by the National Scholastic Art & Writing Awards.
 Macrina spends her free time writing, barely scraping by in Calculus, and looking up HD images of a young Stephen Colbert.